Facilitate a CTTT Local Group

 The information below is designed to help you start and sustain a local/regional CTTT group where you live.
 This is not a set of rules.
 Rather, we hope these recommendations will help set the stage and then inspire your creativity; that they will serve as a springboard to additional ideas to fit your group and its needs.

 The most important recommendation we have as you contemplate launching a local group is to identify others in your community to partner with you; perhaps 1-5 people committed to racial equity and healing.
-It will serve you well to meet multiple times with a core leadership team for your group.
-Build strong, accountable relationships with each other.
-Before beginning the application process, scheduling public meetings, or inviting others to join you, discuss together what it means to be a local CTTT group in your community, how you envision meetings happening, review all the materials below together.
+It will serve you well to meet multiple times with a core leadership team for your group; to build strong, accountable relationships with each other.
+Before beginning the application process, scheduling public meetings, or inviting others to join you, discuss together what it means to be a local CTTT group in your community, how you envision meetings happening, and review all the materials below together.

 After you’ve read through this guide, studied the resources, completed a Leadership Training Workshop, and are ready to form a Local Group in your community, fill out the online application form at the bottom of this page.
 Once received by the CTTT office, your application will be reviewed and someone will be in touch with you to schedule a conference call with one or more experienced local group leaders to discuss your plans and next steps to launch your CTTT Local Affiliate Group.

 The CTTT Local Group Start-up Guide